Format

 Become a Stockist

 Mackintosh at the Willow is situated in the original Willow Tea Rooms building, which re-opened to the public on 7th September 2018 after an extensive restoration.
 The original Willow Tea Rooms Building was initially opened by Miss Cranston and designed by Charles Rennie Mackintosh in 1903.
-You can now dine in the historic tearooms, visit the new interactive visitor centre and browse our retail store.
+You can now dine in the historic tearooms, visit the new interactive visitor centre and browse their retail store.

 Mackintosh at the Willow is situated in the original Willow Tea Rooms building, which re-opened to the public on 7th September 2018 after an extensive restoration.
 The original Willow Tea Rooms Building was initially opened by Miss Cranston and designed by Charles Rennie Mackintosh in 1903.
-You can now dine in the historic tearooms, visit the new interactive visitor centre and browse our retail store.
+You can now dine in the historic tearooms, visit the new interactive visitor centre and browse their retail store.

 Having been approached to supply the new Mackintosh at the Willow tea rooms with a full menu of teas, we were also asked to produce an exclusive afternoon blend that would tell the story of the history of the tea rooms.
 The blend was to be called the 1903 blend after the year that the original tea rooms were opened by Miss Cranston.